Bithot saves a fisherman.

 "So all those years ago when you said I would be blown up by a German bomb, you were telling me lies."

 The man gave a look of disapproval.
 "Eve, we are not human, we would never dream of such a thing."
 He gave a long sigh.
 "It is my fault.
-I should not have brought her here and option twelve would be unfair because I put my feeling before logic.
+I should not have brought her here and Option Twelve would be unfair because I put my feeling before logic.
 However, she is here, I am fond of her, and I do not want to lose her.
 There must be a way to resolve this.
 Go and talk to her, see if you can find out what has gone wrong."
-Eve was not aware of the implication of option twelve and the man didn't mention it further.
+Eve was not aware of the implication of Option Twelve and the man was reluctant to mention it further.

 * * * * *

-Jarlut walked into the office of his superior and they both looked at Jane on the screen that was part of the desktop.
-"What are we to do about this girl, Jane?"
+Jarlut walked into the office of his superior and they both looked at Anne on the screen that was part of the desktop.
+"What are we to do about this girl, Anne?"
 Jarlut said.
 "She might deteriorate without a partner, and even if she does not, she will cause an imbalance, jealousy may breed amongst the others, there could be all sorts of problems.
-Bithot said that he could check on her friend Terry, but I am not sure if it is the answer.
-Jane has caused a bit of an upset by rejecting her chosen partner."
+Bithot said that he could check on her friend Dennis, but I am not sure if it is the answer.
+Anne has caused a bit of an upset by rejecting her chosen partner."

-Jarlut's boss was looking at him with one of his eyes, the other eye still watching Jane on the screen.
+Jarlut's boss was looking at him with one of his eyes, the other eye still watching Anne on the screen.
 His eyes worked independently, his brain having no trouble processing information from two sources.
 "I have just spoken to the selector, Bithot.
 He has a plan.
-First, he will find the one she pines for and send news of him, as you have said, but then he will observe the man for a while disguised as a tramp.
-If his plan works, then Jane will have her partner and you can relax again."
+First, he will find the one she pines for and send news of him, as you have said, but then he will observe the man for a while.
+If his plan works, then Anne will have her partner and you can relax again."

 "And if his plan does not work?"

 Jarlut smiled as he bade his superior goodbye, thinking how Bithot's plans had always seemed to work, before.
 However, these circumstances were different and of great concern to Jarlut.
-Even if Bithot were successful, Jane still seemed to be uncooperative.
+Even if Bithot were successful, Anne could still be uncooperative.